ZSSW-30: History

 The first mock-up of the ZSSW-30 turret was presented at the MSPO 2014 military expo, with the first prototype being presented a year later when the initial developmental work was finished.
 Unlike the mock-up, the 2015 prototype already looked very similar to the final design with the main visual difference being the barrel shroud not present on the later prototypes and production variant.

 Factory testing of the first turret prototype took place in 2015 and 2016, with the first ATGM test launches on July 14, 2016.
 The development has been completed in 2019 and the trials began on January 22, 2020.
 On October 1, 2021, the turret system had officially completed the trials with a positive result, which opened the way to negotiations between the MoD and the manufacturer and to serial production.
 On July 5, 2022, the Armaments Agency (the procurement agency of the MoD) and the HSW-WB consortium signed a framework agreement for the delivery of 341 turrets for the Rosomak wheeled IFVs as well as an executive contract for the first 70 turrets.
 The first turrets are expected to be delivered in 2023.

 On November 21, 2022, WB Group contracted PCO with the production of 70 GOD-1 "Iris" and 70 GOC-1 "Nike" sights for the first batch of ZSSW-30 turrets.

-Technical description
+The ZSSW-30 officially entered service in December 2023, when first five Rosomak IFVs equipped with these turrets entered service with the 21st Podhale Rifle Brigade.

+Future

+On the Defence24 Day conference which took place in May 2023, Remigiusz Wilk, communications director of the WB Group talked about the development and future of the ZSSW-30 turret.
+One of the main development directions is the implementation of the EyeQ AI into the turret's FCS.
+These algorithms will give ZSSW-30 a number of advantages over contemporary turret designs, such as the ability to passively (without triggering the target's LWR) measure the distance to multiple targets and mark them on the tactical map, improved target tracking regardless of the weather conditions, the ability to fuze visual data from different sources such as UAVs or other vehicles which will enable the crew to "see" the targets beyond their line of sight and increase their identification range.

+Description

 Armament

 The ZSSW-30 is armed with the Mk44S Bushmaster II chain gun, coaxial 7.62 mm UKM-2000C machine gun. and a launch container on its right side for two Spike-LR anti-tank guided missiles.
 It also features eight 81 mm grenade launchers using the GAk-81 phosphorus smoke grenades.